OffCourse/public-badges/README.md

 [Sander van der Waal](https://github.com/sandervdwaal): Community and Project Management and Documentation

-Many thanks to Chris Julien, Laurens de Knijff, en Marieke Veling for their substantial contributions during earlier phases of this project's development.
+Many thanks to Chris Julien, Laurens de Knijff, and Marieke Veling for their substantial contributions during earlier phases of this project's development.